eosnetworkfoundation/docs/native/07_node-operation/100_migration-guides/04_upgrade-guide-spring-1-0.md

 ## Summary
 This upgrade guide covers the steps for upgrading the Spring binary from a Leap v5 binary.
 The Node Operator's guide [Switching Over To Savanna Consensus Algorithm](switch-to-savanna) covers the steps needed to upgrade the consensus algorithm.
 Node Producers will be interested in [Guide to Managing Finalizer Keys](../../advanced-topics/managing-finalizer-keys)

+## How To Upgrade
+- do snapshot on old version of Leap
+- shutdown leap
+- build binaries or get deb
+- install binaries
+- start spring binaries from snapshot
+- wait to catchup to head
+  - to get head `cleos --url PEER get info`
+  - to get your current state `cleos --url ME get info`
+- take new v7 snapshot on spring

+## Node Producers
+Ignore, these additions unless you are a block producer.
+Exchanges don't need to be concerned with with items.

+### Producer Threads Removed
+As of Spring v1, node operators MUST ensure the following parameters are NOT set in config.ini to allow nodeos to start:
+- `producer-threads`

+The configuration option `producer-threads` has been remove to enable greater efficiency and lower latencies.
+Some of the work has been offloaded to `chain-threads` and block producers may experiment with increasing the later threading configuration.

+### New config options
+- `finalizers-dir` - Specifies the directory path for storing voting history.
+Node Operators may want to specify a directory outside of their nodeos' data directory, and manage this as distinct file.
+More information in [Guide to Managing Finalizer Keys](../../advanced-topics/managing-finalizer-keys).
+- `finality-data-history` - When running SHiP to support Inter-Blockchain Communication (IBC) set `finality-data-history = true`.
+This will enable the new field, `get_blocks_request_v1`.
+The `get_blocks_request_v1` defaults to `null` before Savanna Consensus is activated.
+- `vote-threads` - Sets the number of threads to handle voting.
+The default is sufficient for all know production setups, and the recommendation is to leave this value unchanged.

+### Set Vote-Threads
+Where there is a block producing node that connects to its peers through an intermediate nodeos, the intermediate nodeos will need to have a value > 0 for `vote-threads`.
+The default value for `vote-threads` is 4.
+When `vote-threads` is 0 votes are not propagated.

+### Finalizer Keys
+The Savanna Consensus algorithm utilized by Spring v1 separates the roles of publishing blocks from signing and finalizing blocks.
+Finalizer Keys are needed to sign and finalize blocks.
+In Spring v1, all block producers are expected to be finalizers.
+There are three steps to creating finalizer keys
+- generate your key(s) using `spring-utils`
+- add `signature-provider` to configuration with the generated key(s)
+- register a single key on chain with the `regfinkey` action

+Additional Documentation may be found in [Guide to Managing Finalizer Keys](../../advanced-topics/managing-finalizer-keys)

 ## HTTP Changes

 ### Updated Error Codes